We’ve all experienced some rather crazy moments of coincidence before in our lives.

 Cut down by advancing German troops on the French/Belgian border on August 21, 1914, John Parr’s life ended only 16 years after it began.

 Although he was the first, he most certainly wasn’t the last.

-As the war raged on, the tides turned in favor of the Allies, and on the 11th of November, 1918 at 11 am, the Central Powers surrendered.
+As the war raged on, the tides turned in favor of the Allies, and on November 11, 1918, at 11 am, the Central Powers surrendered.
 Up until this surrender, the fighting continued to rage on.

 The two were both buried in Belgium’s Saint Symphorien Cemetery, 15 feet apart, with their graves facing each other.

 Whilst this may seem like a beautiful piece of symbolism, it was pure coincidence that the first and last British soldiers to die were buried facing each other, locked in a poignant, eternal salute.